 If you can’t say which of your songs may be hits and which ones don’t, then chances that all of your songs are simply irrelevant are quite high.
 In this case you should seriously consider rewriting some stuff, or to start from scratch all along.

-IT HAS TO BE OBVIOUS TO YOU WHAT SONGS WILL BE HITS.
+THERE ARE NO UNEXPECTED HITS – IT HAS TO BE OBVIOUS TO YOU WHAT SONGS WILL BE POTENTIAL HIT SONGS.

 Applying hit rules to all of your songs will make your album boring, and it will limit your artistic freedom.